Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Label informativeness

 Finally, we also note that homophily measures can be directly related to \emph{community detection evaluation measures} including the well-established characteristic in graph community detection literature called \emph{modularity}~\cite{newman2004finding}.
 See Appendix~\ref{app:modularity} for a detailed discussion.

-\section{Label Informativeness}
+\section{Label informativeness}

 In the previous section, we discussed in detail how to properly measure the homophily level of a graph.
-It is clear that in homophilous graphs similar nodes are connected.
-However, heterophily is defined as the negation of homophily.
+While homophily indicates whether similar nodes are connected, heterophily is defined as the negation of homophily.
 Thus, heterophilous graphs may have very different connectivity patterns.
 In this section, we characterize such patterns.

-To give an example, among strictly heterophilous graphs in which nodes never connect to nodes of the same class, there can be those where edges are drawn between particular pairs of classes (Figure~\ref{fig:graph1}) and those where edges do not depend on node labels besides not connecting nodes with the same label (Figure~\ref{fig:graph2}).
+To give an example, among strictly heterophilous graphs in which nodes never connect to nodes of the same class, there can be those where edges are drawn between particular pairs of classes (Figure~\ref{fig:graph1}) and those where the class of a node cannot be derived from the class of its neighbor (Figure~\ref{fig:graph2}).
 While adjusted homophily correctly captures the absence of homophily in these graphs, it is not designed to identify which type they belong to.
 However, distinguishing such graphs is practically important: informative neighbors can be very useful for models accounting for the graph structure.

 We define a characteristic measuring the informativeness of a neighbor's label for a node's label.
 For example, in Figure~\ref{fig:graph1}, the neighbor's label uniquely defines the node's label.
 Thus, the node classification task is simple on this dataset, and we want our informativeness to be maximal for such graphs.
 Let us formalize this idea.
 Assume that we sample an edge $(\xi,\eta) \in E$ (from some distribution).
 The class labels of nodes $\xi$ and $\eta$ are then random variables $y_\xi$ and $y_\eta$.
 We want to measure the amount of knowledge the label $y_\eta$ gives for predicting $y_\xi$.
 The entropy $H(y_\xi)$ measures the `hardness' of predicting the label of $\xi$ without knowing $y_\eta$.
 Given $y_\eta$, this value is reduced to the conditional entropy $H(y_\xi|y_\eta)$.
 In other words, $y_\eta$ reveals $I(y_\xi,y_\eta) = H(y_\xi) - H(y_\xi|y_\eta)$ information about the label.
-To make the obtained quantity comparable across different datasets, we say that \emph{label informativeness} is
+To make the obtained quantity comparable across different datasets, we say that \emph{label informativeness} is the normalized mutual information of $y_{\xi}$ and $y_{\eta}$:

 We have $\mathrm{LI} \in [0,1]$.
 If the label $y_{\eta}$ allows for unique reconstruction of $y_{\xi}$, then $\mathrm{LI} = 1$.
 If $y_\xi$ and $y_\eta$ are independent, $\mathrm{LI} = 0$.